MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos.md

 ## Run a Power BI report

 After completing all the configuration steps, you can use the **Manage Gateway** page in Power BI to configure the data source you'll use for SSO.
 If you have multiple gateways, ensure that you select the gateway you've configured for Kerberos SSO.
-Then, under **Advanced Settings** for the data source, ensure "Use SSO via Kerberos for DirectQuery queries" is checked.
+Then, under **Advanced Settings** for the data source, ensure **Use SSO via Kerberos for DirectQuery queries** is checked.

 ![Screenshot of Advanced settings option](media/service-gateway-sso-kerberos/advanced-settings.png)

  Publish a **DirectQuery-based** report from Power BI Desktop.
 This report must use data that is accessible to the user that is mapped to the (Azure) Active Directory user that signs in to the Power BI service.
 You must use DirectQuery instead of import, because of how refresh works.
 When refreshing import-based reports, the gateway uses the credentials that you entered into the **Username** and **Password** fields when you created the data source.
 In other words, Kerberos SSO is **not** used.
 Also, when publishing, make sure you select the gateway you've configured for SSO if you have multiple gateways.
 In the Power BI service you should now be able to refresh the report or create a new report based on the published dataset.

 This configuration works in most cases.
 However, with Kerberos there can be different configurations depending on your environment.
 If the report still won't load, contact your domain administrator to investigate further.
-If your data source is SAP BW, you can also refer to the troubleshooting sections of the data source-specific configuration pages for [CommonCryptoLib](service-gateway-sso-kerberos-sap-bw-commoncryptolib.md#troubleshooting) and [gx64krb5/gsskrb5](service-gateway-sso-kerberos-sap-bw-gx64krb.md#troubleshooting).
+If your data source is SAP BW, you can also refer to the troubleshooting sections of the data source-specific configuration pages for [CommonCryptoLib](service-gateway-sso-kerberos-sap-bw-commoncryptolib.md#troubleshooting) and [gx64krb5/gsskrb5](service-gateway-sso-kerberos-sap-bw-gx64krb.md#troubleshooting), depending on which SNC library you've chosen.

 ## Next steps